Joelle-Everaert/BreakingBadge/readme.md

 When entering the login page, the user can only login with an existing account created by an admin.

-Here is a screenshot of the database and the structure of its tables : !
-Database screenshot](includes/media/bdd.png)

-***Important! *** There is also the possibility to login to our website as Admin.
-Admins do not have to go through the checkout process like students do, and they can also view the entry and exit history of any student of their choice.

 What did we learn from this experience: